These options depend on the type of column and therefore are not always available. For example, very few options apply to automatic columns.

 Options that apply to (nearly) all Column Types

 The subtitle allows you to add additional information to the column.
-It’s displayed permanently below the title:
+It’s displayed permanently below the title (here: "PDF or DOCX"):

-The most commonly used setting is to set a column as mandatory.
+This is probably the most commonly used setting.
 When this option is activated, the cell has to be filled or the row will not be saved.
 The user will have visual guidance to understand that this column has to be filled in order to validate the row.

 If this option is activated, two rows can not have the same value in that column.